Sales Of US Existing Homes Slip Slightly In August

 But with growing expectations that the Federal Reserve was going to pivot to rate cuts after holding rates at a decades-high level for months, mortgage rates have also shifted lower.

-The popular 30-year fixed-rate mortgage averaged 6.2 percent as of September 12, according to mortgage finance firm Freddie Mac -- reaching the lowest level since February 2023.
+The popular 30-year fixed-rate mortgage averaged 6.2 per cent as of September 12 according to Freddie Mac - reaching the lowest level since February 2023.

-On Wednesday, the Fed kicked off a process of easing monetary policy with a bold half-percentage-point rate reduction, adding to expectations that mortgage rates would fall further.
+On Wednesday, the Fed kicked off a process of easing monetary policy with a bold half-percentage-point rate reduction, adding to expectations that mortgages rates would fall further.

-"Existing home sales fell to a 10-month low in August, but forward looking indicators like mortgage applications point to a pickup in sales in September and October," said economist Nancy Vanden Houten of Oxford Economics.

-But Oliver Allen of Pantheon Macroeconomics cautioned that a mortgage rate of six percent remains "well above the average rate of about four percent on the stock of existing mortgages."

-Yun told a media call on Thursday that although home sales are struggling, home prices remained high.
+Yun told a press call on Thursday that although home sales are struggling, home prices remained high.

 Legal Disclaimer: